StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 **Args:**

+No arguments.

 **Return type:**

+CreateUrlBuilder

 **Examples:**

-Create URL to a view at a given time.
+Create a URL to a view at a specific time.
 ```
 View.getAll().then { views ->
     UI.createUrl().view(views[0]).at('-15m').url()
 }
 ```

-Create URL to a view focus on a component
+Create a URL to a view focussing on a component.

 ```
 View.getAll().then { views ->